weleoka/soa-g2-project/README.md

 ### Networks
 Due to some machines running VPN or other docker newtorks it is safest to create an independent subnet for this project.
 Before running docker-compose up make sure that the network exists on your host machine, which is what the command `docker network create g2s-net-1 --subnet 172.24.24.0/24` does.

+# Developer CI an CD
+Some of the repositories use GitHub Actions to build artifacts, run tests etc. See more about the workflows at github here: https://github.com/docker/build-push-action#handle-tags-and-labels

 # Target SOA overview